zhangyihome/code-push-cli/cli/README.md

 ### Update deployment

 Once your app has been configured to query for updates against the CodePush service--using your desired deployment--you can begin pushing updates to it using the following command:

 ```
-code-push deploy <APP_NAME> <PACKAGE> <MIN_APP_STORE_VERSION>
+code-push release <APP_NAME> <PACKAGE> <APP_STORE_VERSION>
 [--deploymentName <DEPLOYMENT_NAME>]
 [--description <DESCRIPTION>]
 [--mandatory <true|false>]